Recently someone asked me a question that I get fairly frequently:

 - Don’t use video, but use cues they heard about on the Internet

 - Do use low-quality (24-30 FPS) video, but just to replay the pitcher’s mechanics without much added insight

-- Do use low-quality video and compare the client to a college/professional pitcher of their choice
+- Do use low-quality video and compare the pitcher to the pitching mechanics video of a professional pitcher

 The last category is one that the “good” pitching coaches fall into.
 Oftentimes, these coaches pay for expensive programs like Right View Pro to compare an amateur pitcher’s mechanics with a professional pitcher’s mechanics, and take the approach of “See This?
 Do That.”
 They might pair a three-quarters right-handed pitcher with a neutral spine alongside someone like Roger Clemens or Greg Maddux and tell them to look more like them, or they might take a high three-quarters / overhead right-handed pitcher with spinal tilt and compare him to Tim Lincecum and tell them to do what he does.

 We don’t do any of that, and we never will – we did that for 4 years with very little success.
-If an athlete was capable of looking like Clemens, Maddux, or Lincecum just by watching video of themselves, they wouldn’t need outside help.
+If an athlete was capable of looking like Clemens, Maddux, or Lincecum just by watching video of themselves and internalizing the changes they need to make to achieve those motions, they wouldn’t need outside help.
 Sure, you’ll run into the occasional athlete that this approach works on, but chances are very good they would have succeeded due to obviously pre-existing high kinesthetic feel.

 That’s not to say that we don’t try to change someone’s pitching mechanics.
 We do.
 Here’s how we’ve found the most success in doing so, and why our results have been so good over the last 2 years of using this system.

 Deep Analysis + Proprioceptive Reprogramming = Big Changes